Parisians grieve and pay their respects to fire-ravaged Notre Dame

 "The crown of thorns, the tunic of St. Louis and several other major works are now in a safe place," Paris Mayor Anne Hidalgo said on Twitter.

-It remained unclear Tuesday how the fire had started but authorities said the incident was being treated as an accident, prosecutors said.
+It remained unclear Tuesday how the fire had started but authorities said the incident was being treated as an accident.

 It wasn’t until late at night that a city official said the structure of the building — including its two famous bell towers — had been saved.
-By the time the fire was successfully extinguished, crews had been battling the blaze for some nine hours.
+Crews had been battling the blaze for around nine hours.

+"There does seem to be a death in the family, not just the Catholic family — the world family," Cardinal Timothy Dolan, the archbishop of New York, told NBC's "Today" show on Tuesday.
+"As people gather around and look at the charred remains of our Notre Dame, it's almost like we are at a funeral parlor."

-But some people around the Île de la Cité Tuesday were under no illusions about how long it would take to return Notre Dame to its former glory.
+Some around the Île de la Cité were under no illusions about how long it would take to return Notre Dame to its former glory.

 “It’s such a symbol for everyone living in France, everyone in Paris,” said Jane Winfield, 58, who moved to Paris from Britain around two decades ago.
 “I regret that I may not live long enough now to see it fully restored."